IbrahimMohamed2001/transformers_from_scratch/README.md

 ## Acknowledgements

 This implementation is inspired by the original Transformer paper "Attention is All You Need" by Vaswani et al. and various open-source implementations available online.

-If you find this repository useful, please consider giving it a star!